-- Dumpstered is a slang term for "defeated easily", similar to "owned".
+- Dumpstered is a slang term for "defeated easily," similar to "owned."

 - Errant Guild is a guild that has not yet acquired a city or pledged fealty to a nation is know as an errant guild, their nation crest will appear gray, while their sub-crest will bear their coat of arms.
-This can also occur if the guild looses their city in a bane, or is kicked out of a nation without a city of there own.
+This can also occur if the guild looses their city in a bane, or is kicked out of a nation without a city of their own.

-- Ettins is short for "Ettin Village", a place in Tainted Swamp.
+- Ettins is short for "Ettin Village," a place in Tainted Swamp.
 This is a popular leveling area.

-- Evac is short for "evacuate".
+- Evac is short for "evacuate."
 A player usually says this when they are in danger and need a summons immediately to avoid dying.

 - Eyes refers to a number of powers that allow their caster to see invisible creatures (e.g. the Scout's Detect Hidden).

 - FG is an acronym for "full group."
 In Shadowbane, a group can have up to 10 players.